Skip to main content

 Contribution to gender equality (million EUR) (*):

-On gender equality, no dedicated budget expenditure incurred in 2022.
+On gender equality, no dedicated budget expenditure occurred in 2023.
 The activities that were relevant to the promotion of gender equality were the following.

 Digital